| |

 Premarital Counseling

-We offer the opportunity for "young" (not necessarily in age) couples to look at their values, goals, and beliefs; to explore how families of origin may either aid or hamper in the development of true interdependence and intimacy; and we teach comprehensive listening and communication tools that will make the merging of two lives easier and more heart-felt.
+We offer the opportunity for "young" (not necessarily in age) couples to look at their values, goals, and beliefs; to explore how families of origin may either aid or hamper in the development of true interdependence and intimacy; and we teach comprehensive listening and communication tools that will make the merging of two lives easier and more heartfelt.

 |